MouseBatteries/Rodriguez/README.md

 ## Running GK-2A Enhance
 GK-2A Enhance can be run in most terminals/consoles (Windows, Mac OS X, Linux) using the following command:

-`python test.py images/ images/ final/`
+`python test.py images/ images/ final/ True`

 `python` being, well python.
 You can also optionally use python3, if you want.
 <br/>